C2SM/git-course/advanced/slides/slides.md

 - Traceability is the one this audience underrates
   - Research code: "why is this coefficient 0.7?" arrives years later, often from a reviewer
   - A pull request thread answers it; a commit message rarely does
-- Nice part: one object (the PR) solves all three at once
+- Notably, one object (the PR) addresses all three at once
 - Repeat the note: nothing they learned this morning becomes obsolete -->